Prior to your vasectomy, You will have watched Dr. Snyder’s Counselling Video

 It is possible for you to drive yourself to and from the office for your procedure, and many men do, but it is preferred that you have someone drive you.
 There is a small chance of getting light headed well after the procedure is completed, especially if you have a personal history of getting faint.
 You may stay at the office for as long as you wish if you are driving yourself, and you take on the responsibility of deciding whether you are capable of driving, just as you would after a visit to the dentist or blood donation.

 Vasectomy does not work immediately, and you can still get your partner pregnant until the sperm has cleared from the semen.
-To prove you are sterile, you must submit a semen sample after 12 weeks for Doctor Snyder to look at under the microscope at his office.
-For your convenience, Dr. Snyder provides a special mailer, so that you can produce the specimen in the comfort of your own home and simply mail it to Dr. Snyder.
+To prove you are sterile, you must submit a semen sample after 2 months for Doctor Snyder to look at under the microscope at his office.
+For your convenience, Dr. Snyder provides a special mailer that will be sent to your home two months after your procedure for your Post Vasectomy Semen Analysis (PVSA) testing .
+With this kit, you can produce the specimen in the comfort of your own home and simply mail it to Dr. Snyder.
 No need to go to a lab or even return to Dr. Snyder’s office!
-No other vasectomist in Indiana makes the analysis so comfortable and convenient.
-Dr. Snyder will text or call you with the analysis results himself.
+Dr. Snyder will text you with the analysis results himself in addition to getting a link to your results via your email.
 Vasectomies can fail to be successful, so please do not skip this important test.
 Once the semen is clear, less than 1 man in 2000 will have a failure resulting in pregnancy.

 These instructions should be reviewed, and can be printed for future reference: